gaetanomatonti/swift-design-tokens/Documentation/Output.md

 #  Output

-The command line tool generates source code output for the specified design tokens files.
-The format for some tokens can also be customized.
+The command line tool generates source code as the resulting output of the design tokens translation.
+Some tokens also support several formats for source code customization.

 ## Name spacing